openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

 #. :ref:`Enable the cohort feature<Enable Cohorts>`.

 #.
-Determine the strategy you want to use to assign students to cohort groups:
+Determine the method you want to use to assign students to cohort groups:

   * :ref:`Define automatic cohort groups<Define Auto Cohort Groups>`

   * :ref:`Define manual cohort groups<Define the Manual Cohort Groups>` and :ref:`manually assign students<Assign Students to Cohort Groups Manually>` to them

-  * Do both.
+  * :ref:`Use a combination of automatic and manual assignment<Hybrid
+    Assignment>`.

 3. Optionally, identify the discussion topics that you want to be divided by cohort.